The SENDcast – The Podcast for

 Subscribe to the FREE podcast to listen to weekly shows on your mobile device or computer.
 Our weekly podcast features a different guest or guests talking about a specific topic related to Special Educational Needs.

 The no.1 online Special Educational Needs conference!
 Hear from 12 expert speakers focused on improving outcomes for pupils with SEND.
-One £60 ticket gives access for your whole school.
+Available now, one £60 ticket gives access for your whole school.

 Register your interest today for an exclusive discount